Start and Finish Points: Nairobi to Cape Town

-Meserani Snake Park and Masai Cultural Museum; Serengeti National Park; Dar es Salaam; Zanzibar Ferry; Zanzibar Excursion; Spice Tour, Sunset Dhow Cruise; Lake Malawi; South Luangwa National Park; Entrance to Victoria Falls; Chobe Overnight Excursion; Chobe National Park; Okavango Delta Excursion; Etosha National Park; Spitzkoppe; Swakopmund; Transfar to Sossusvlei; Namib-Naukluft National Park; Fish River Canyon; Canoeing on the Orange River; Wine Tasting and Township Tour.
+Meserani Snake Park and Masai Cultural Museum; Serengeti National Park; Dar es Salaam; Zanzibar Ferry; Zanzibar Excursion; Spice Tour, Sunset Dhow Cruise; Lake Malawi; South Luangwa National Park; Entrance to Victoria Falls; Chobe Overnight Excursion; Chobe National Park; Okavango Delta Excursion; Etosha National Park; Spitzkoppe; Swakopmund; Transfar to Sossusvlei; Namib-Naukluft National Park; Fish River Canyon; Canoeing on the Orange River and wine tasting.

 Upon entering this beautiful east African country travellers may be greeted with the words "jambo" (hello) or "hakuna matata" (no problem) by the friendly Kenyan locals.
 With a population of nearly 42 million and land area of more than 580,000 sq km Kenya is home to an abundance of animals and colourful tribes people, making it the perfect getaway for a once in a lifetime safari.